Scottish independence: Power to hold an independence referendum

 With the publication of the draft Independence Referendum Bill on 22 March 2021 the question of legality was raised again.
 On 28 June 2022, Sturgeon proposed to hold a referendum in 2023, provided that the legality and constitutionality of the referendum is guaranteed.
 The Scottish Government stated that their proposed referendum is "consultative, not self-executing".
 In UK law, a referendum can be consultative (such as the Brexit referendum) or determinative (such as the AV referendum, which, if passed, would have automatically brought in provisions for the Alternative Vote).
 The Scotland Act does not explicitly state whether non-binding referendums on reserve powers were reserved.
-In the Scottish Government's written case published in July 2022, the Lord Advocate observed that "the Union of the Kingdoms of Scotland and England has been superseded as a matter of law and exists only as an historical fact.
+In the Scottish Government's written case published in July 2022, the Lord Advocate observed that "... it may be argued that the Union of the Kingdoms of Scotland and England has been superseded as a matter of law and exists only as an historical fact.
 The [Scotland Act] would therefore reserve something that no longer exists."

 The Scottish Government lodged a case with the Supreme Court to determine whether the powers to hold a referendum are within the competence of the Scottish Parliament, and a hearing took place on 11 and 12 October 2022.
 A month later, the UK Supreme Court gave a judgment that the Scottish Parliament does not have the power to hold an independence referendum because it relates to the Union of England and Scotland and the sovereignty of the UK Parliament, which are matters reserved to the UK Parliament.

+Section 30 requests by the Scottish Government to hold a second referendum have been declined by the UK government, including in March 2017 and May 2026.